 Growth Sector’s Engineering Degree Apprenticeship Pathway

-The STEM Core Pathway combines academic learning leading to a B.S. degree with paid research and work experience.
+The EDAP Pathway combines academic learning leading to a B.S. degree with paid research and work experience.

 This multi-year, year-round initiative seeks to open engineering opportunities to more and more diverse community college students.